top of page

 Time tends to deceive us.
 But it happens the exact opposite if we assimilate and study the past as a time we need to rummage and put in front of us.
 Walter Benjamin once wrote that "it's the ones before us who invokes us to make justice".
 But the question is who can and should grant it?

-In what ways and manners are we thinking about one another? how does that pain, that we're not conscious of but it's there, impregnates our corporal memories?
+In what ways and manners are we thinking about one another?
+How does that pain, which we're not conscious of but it's there, impregnates our corporal memories?
 What kind of pain is kept in the archives of remembrance?
 How do you organize the memory and who omits and distorts it?
 Even more, are memories a possibility of the politicization through which empathy is rooted in those long pains?

 bottom of page